suedavis68/7_govuk_prototype/docs/tips-and-tricks.md

 # Tips and tricks

-A few useful things to help you get started.
+Here are a few useful things to help you get started.

 ## Adding the propositional navigation to your app